cuongbuoi/retro-ai-agent/memory-bank/activeContext.md

   - Developed streaming search experience with real-time updates
   - Added a dedicated UI component to promote the Deep Research feature
   - Integrated search results into AI prompts for better context
+- Refactored API integration:
+  - Added configurable NUXT_API_URL environment variable (default: http://localhost:3033)
+  - Updated fetch calls to use the configured API URL
+  - Modified fetchWithTimeout utility to prepend API_URL to relative paths
+  - Added API_URL to public runtimeConfig section to make it accessible on the client side
+  - Updated documentation to include the new configuration parameter

 ## Next Steps